SalifT/commerce_multistore/README.md

 administer the site's stores they still require to visit [admin/commerce/config/stores](#) page.

-A regular *Multistore owner* cannot change their store owner.
-Only an admin has access to the *Owner* autocompletion field.
+A regular *Multistore owner* cannot change their store owner or product author.
+Only an admin has access to the *Owner* and *Author* autocompletion fields.

 The module implements different default store model.
 Each regular store owner has their own default store in the set of stores belonging to them.
 At the same